-Let's take a closer look at the highlighted quotes that tell what Saul will experience:
+Let's take a closer look at the highlighted quotes describing what Saul would experience:

 “you will meet two men near Rachel’s tomb, at Zelzah on the border of Benjamin.”
-(10:2) Happens on the same day: “all these signs were fulfilled that day.”
+(10:2) Happened on the same day: “all these signs were fulfilled that day.”
 (10:9)

 "Then you will go on from there until you reach the great tree of Tabor.
 Three men going up to worship God at Bethel will meet you there."
-(10:3) Happens on the same day (10:9)
+(10:3) Happened on the same day (10:9)

 “After that you will go to Gibeah of God, where there is a Philistine outpost.”
-(10:5a) This happens in 10:10 “When he and his servant arrived at Gibeah…”
+(10:5a) This happened in 10:10 “When he and his servant arrived at Gibeah…”

-“As you approach the town, you will meet a procession of prophets coming down from the high place” (10:5b) Happens in 10:10 “a procession of prophets met him”
+“As you approach the town, you will meet a procession of prophets coming down from the high place” (10:5b) Happened in 10:10 “a procession of prophets met him”

-“The Spirit of the Lord will come powerfully upon you, and you will prophesy with them” (10:6) Occurs in 10:10-12 “the Spirit of God came powerfully upon him, and he joined in their prophesying.”
+“The Spirit of the Lord will come powerfully upon you, and you will prophesy with them” (10:6) Occured in 10:10-12 “the Spirit of God came powerfully upon him, and he joined in their prophesying.”
 (10:10)

 "Once these signs are fulfilled, do whatever your hand finds to do, for God is with you."
-(10:7) = Attack the Philistines!
-(Occurs in 13:3-4)
+(10:7) = Attacked the Philistines!
+(13:3-4)

 "Go down ahead of me to Gilgal.
 I will surely come down to you to sacrifice burnt offerings and fellowship offerings, but you must wait seven days until I come to you and tell you what you are to do."
-(10:8) This will start a war.
-Go to Gilgal and wait for Samuel.
-(Occurs in 13:5-7)
+(10:8) This would start a war.
+Go to Gilgal and waited for Samuel.
+(13:5-7)

 What commandment has Saul broken?
 (13:13)

-The command Saul breaks in 13:8 is what Samuel gave in 10:8: "Go down ahead of me to Gilgal.
+The command Saul broke in 13:8 was given by Samuel in 10:8: "Go down ahead of me to Gilgal.
 I will surely come down to you to sacrifice burnt offerings and fellowship offerings, but you must wait seven days until I come to you and tell you what you are to do."
 Samuel was to perform the sacrifices.
 Saul was to wait.

-He apologizes and tries to blame someone else (13:11-12).
-He believes that victory does not depend on God himself but on the right sacrifices.
-By performing the sacrifices himself, Saul goes beyond his mandate as king.
-He breaks with the nature of kingship.
-He does not see God as the real king, and that it is God who decides the rules of the game.
+Saul apologized and tried to blame someone else (13:11-12).
+He believed victory did not depend on God himself but on the right sacrifices.
+By performing the sacrifices, himself, Saul went beyond his mandate as king.
+He broke with the nature of kingship.
+He did not see God as the real king who also determined the rules of the game.
 (9:15-16, 10:1)

 Ch.
 15: Why did Saul lose his kingdom?